 The approach recognizes that there are commonalities in the sustainability attributes that have been certified at a site wide level that are applicable at a building level.
 Where these commonalities apply the Cross Claim approach is intended to help streamline a buildings’ Green Star – Design & As Built certification.

 The results of a Green Star – Communities assessment are applicable to all buildings located within the boundary of the related Green Star – Communities project.

 The development of a Cross Claim Certification Technical Amendment document for your projects is a three stage process.

-It you would like to develop a Cross Claim Certification Technical Amendment document for your project please contact the Sustainability Services Team.
+It you would like to develop a Cross Claim Certification Technical Amendment document for your project please contact the Green Star Solutions team.

 The purpose of the project inception checklist is to ensure that project teams embed the principles of the Green Star – Communities rating tool into the early project planning activities.

 All projects are encouraged to use the latest version of the rating tool.

 The following documents detail the process required for projects substituting credits or credit criteria from newer versions of the Green Star – Communities rating tool.